qrush/motion-settings-bundle/README.md

 Create a Settings.bundle for your RubyMotion app.
 This allows your app to have a "global" settings entry in the Settings app.

+Note: This project really solely exists to avoid creating/editing the Settings.bundle in XCode.
+The specs for it so far have been based off mordaroso/rubymotion-settings.
+Please feel free to contribute more ways to generate settings!

 ## Installation

 Add this line to your application's Gemfile: